 Key Statistics for Merkel Cell Carcinoma

 Skin cancer is by far the most common type of cancer in the United States.
 Merkel cell carcinoma (MCC) is a type of skin cancer, but it's not common.
-About 3,000 people are diagnosed with MCC in the United States each year.
+About 3,000 people are diagnosed with Merkel cell carcinoma in the United States each year.

-The number of people diagnosed with MCC each year has been rising quickly over the past few decades.
-Some of this is probably because doctors have become more aware of it, and lab tests to diagnose MCC have become more accurate.
-But the rise in MCC might also be caused by increases in risk factors.
-For instance, people are living longer, and more people are living with weakened immune systems.
+The number of people diagnosed with Merkel cell carcinoma each year has been rising quickly over the past few decades.
+This is in part because of an increased awareness of this cancer, but it might also be due to an increase in risk factors.
+For instance, people are living longer, and more people are living with weakened immune systems (from previous treatment for cancer or other medical conditions).

-Most Americans diagnosed with MCC are older than age 70.
-And men are more likely to have it than women.
+- Most Americans diagnosed with Merkel cell carcinoma are older than age 70.

-More than 9 out of 10 Americans diagnosed with MCC are White.
+- More than 9 out of 10 Americans diagnosed with Merkel cell carcinoma are White people.

 For survival statistics, see Survival Rates for Merkel Cell Carcinoma.